mkorthof/chrupd/docs/Archives.md

 ( _in that order, top to bottom_ )

-The folder that was used will be shown and a shortcut will be created on the Desktop called 'Chromium', which links to chrome.exe
+The folder that was used will be shown and a shortcut will be created on the Desktop called 'Chromium', which links to chrome.exe.

+Related [advanced options](/docs/Options.md) are: `-appDir` and `-linkArgs`

-If '7z.exe' from 7-Zip cannot be found the script will try to automatically download '7za.exe'which is a standalone version of 7-Zip.
+If '7z.exe' from 7-Zip cannot be found the script will try to automatically download '7za.exe' which is a standalone version of 7-Zip.
 The file will be downloaded from: 7zip.org, github-chromium, googlesource.com or chocolatey.org.

-More information:
+More information about 7zip:

 - [https://www.7-zip.org/history.txt](https://www.7-zip.org/history.txt)
 - [https://sourceforge.net/p/sevenzip/discussion/45798/thread/b599cf02/?limit=25](https://sourceforge.net/p/sevenzip/discussion/45798/thread/b599cf02/?limit=25)